therealmarv/CastVideos-android/README.md

 ## Change List

+2.7
+ * Updated to use the latest CCL (v2.7.0).
+This was achieved by updating the initialization of the VideoCastManager in CastApplication.java.

 2.6.1
  * Updated the recyclerview support library to 23.1.1 since the blocking bug has been fixed in this release.